About

 Anuradha Vikram photographed by Pau S. Pescador

 I am a writer, curator, and educator based in Los Angeles.
 As a curator and critic of contemporary art, I work with process-based, public, and participatory art forms, with a focus on transcultural approaches to technology, social engagement, and the body.
-I am co-curator of the upcoming Getty Pacific Standard Time: Art and Science Initiative exhibition in 2024, Atmosphere of Sound: Sonic Art in Times of Climate Disruption with Victoria Vesna and UCLA Art Sci Center.
-I am co-curator for the 2024 Portland Biennial with Jackie Im at Oregon Contemporary and am developing an exhibition for LACE in 2025.
+In 2025, I was guest curator for the Metabolic Studio and for the ONE Institute Circa exhibition The Sky Is Always Falling: HIV/AIDS Activists Unleashing Power in Los Angeles Then and Now.

 My 2017 book, Decolonizing Culture, is a collection of seventeen essays addressing questions of race and gender parity in contemporary art spaces.
 Originally published as columns between 2013 and 2017 through Daily Serving’s #Hashtags column, the text considers the specifics of equality and representation in the context of current events in the field of arts and culture in the United States and internationally.
 Available for purchase at Sming Sming Books.